 Get a VAT invoice

-If you live in the European Union, Switzerland or Norway, learn how to request a VAT invoice.
+If you live in the European Union, Switzerland or Norway, find out how to request a VAT invoice.

-Note: If you checked out as a guest, contact us to request a VAT invoice.
+Important: If you checked out as a guest and need a VAT invoice, contact Google Pay.